ps4gentoo/ps4-linux-payloads/README.md

 *   FW 10.50 / 10.70 / 10.71 ✅
 *   FW 11.00 ✅
 *   FW 11.50 (soon)  ⛔
-*   FW 12.00 / 12.02 ✅ Note: Linux works but the GPU doesn't work, maybe the GPU soft reset doesn't work with lua?!??
-Don't have a console on this firmware so can't test
+*   FW 12.00 / 12.02 ✅ Note: Be sure you have saved your LUA Games license best is a 1:1 clone from your ps4 drive!!
+I take no responsibility if you lose your jailbreak!!!

 ## Compile